tselane2110/SSCLNet-Implementation/README.md

 Following are the steps involved in the implementation of this paper:
 1. Dataset Preparation
 2. Dataset Preprocessing
-3. Implementing of the paper (available in the `implementation.ipynb` file)
+3. Training the model (available in the `implementation.ipynb` file)
 4. Results we got
 5. Comparison and conclusion